-I mean that Freud not only let himself be trapped into encouraging his subject to go beyond his initial reticence, but that he also understood perfectly the seductive power of this exercise in the Imaginary.
-To be convinced of this, it is enough to refer to the description which he gives us of his patient's expression during the painful recital of the represented torture which supplied the theme of his obsession, that of the rat forced into the victim's anus: "His face," Freud tells us, "reflected the horror of a pleasure of which he was unaware."
-The effect of the repetition of this account at that present moment did not escape Freud, any more than did the identification of the psychoanalyst with the "cruel captain" who had forced this story to enter the subject's memory, nor therefore the import of the theoretical clarifications of which the subject required to be guaranteed before pursuing his discourse.
+I mean that Freud not only let himself be trapped into encouraging his subject to go beyond his initial reticence, but that he also understood perfectly the seductive power of this exercise in the imaginary order.
+To be convinced of this, one has only to refer to the description that he gives us of his patient's expression during the painful recital of the represented torture that supplied the theme of his obsession, that of the rat forced into the victim's anus: 'His face', Freud tells us, 'reflected the horror of a pleasure of which he was unaware.'
+The effect of the repetition of this account at that time did not escape Freud, any more than did the identification of the psychoanalyst with the 'cruel captain' who had forced this story to enter the subject's memory, nor therefore the import of the theoretical clarifications of which the subject required to be guaranteed before pursuing his discourse.